jboss-fuse/quickstarts/fabric/sap-idoc-destination-fabric/README.md

 		fabric:container-connect mychild

 9. In the `mychild` container's JBoss Fuse console, run `log:tail` to monitor the container's log.
-10. Copy the idoc files (`src/data/idoc?.xml`) in the project to the input directory (`instances/mychild/work/sap-idoc-destination-fabric/input`) of the quick start route.
+10. Copy the IDoc files (`src/data/idoc?.xml`) in the project to the input directory (`instances/mychild/work/sap-idoc-destination-fabric/input`) of the quick start route.
-11. In the container's log observe the request sent and the response returned by the endpoint.
+11. In the container's log observe the documents sent to the endpoint.
+12. Using the SAP GUI, run transaction `SE16`, Data Browser, and display the contents of the table `SCUSTOM`.
+13. Search the table (Edit > Find..) for the newly created Customer records: `Fred Flintstone`, `Wilma Flintstone`, `Barney Rubble`, and `Betty Rubble`.

 Stopping and Uninstalling the Quickstart
 ----------------------------------------